-The term SSL stands for Secure Socket Layer, and what it does is secure the information that passes through the website to the web server, like credit card details, Name, Address, Phone number etc.
+The term SSL Certificate stands for Secure Socket Layer Certificate, and what it does is secure the information that passes through the website to the web server, like credit card details, Name, Address, Phone number etc.

 This is actually an encryption technology that was originally created by Netscape in 1990’s.
 Day by day, SSL has become as the backbone of a secure Internet for Information travelling.